 - Top with candied pecans or your favorite toasted nut

-- Sweeten with honey or brown sugar
+- Sweeten with honey, or coconut sugar

 - Add cinnamon, nutmeg or both

 - Sprinkle some of my DIY Garden Herb Salt on top